jacobtread/tdf/README.md

 ```

+Don't forget to derive `TdfTyped` to use this value within tags

 > **Note**
 > When defining a repr enum you **MUST** use `#[repr(%TYPE%)]` otherwise the type will not be known